 Her research work focuses on the politics of aesthetic form, cultures of trauma, the representation of gender and sexuality in film, literature and popular culture and social aspects of non-normative epistemologies.

 Dr Zenerian’s current research focuses on popular music and everyday life.
 Through a series of case-studies, each one deploying different methodological approaches including ethnography, self-ethnography, cultural biography of things, textual analysis, and in-depth interviewing, he investigates the different ways in which popular music fans engage with music and music technologies, how the meanings of music enter their everyday lives, and how fans participate in the production of popular music.
-The first output of this research will be published in the Metal Music Studies journal in the beginning of 2018 (issue 4.1).
+The first output of this research was published in the Metal Music Studies journal in 2018 (issue 4.1).

 Dr Maria Sourbati’s research explores social implications of technological change and transformation of the media technologies and services through digitalisation and ageing.